We find the 10 best options, so you can make informed decisions on tons of products and services.

 Florence, meanwhile, has been celebrated for its captivating, lifelike graphics that champion mood over flashiness.
 Its stark, evocative depictions of real-life atmospheres are borderline poetic and perfect for collapsing the distance between you and the characters online.

 Finally, there are games which really deserve to be played in a darkened room so that you can concentrate on the visual world that’s created for you.
 The Room falls into this category.
 It’s packed full of imagery and detailed, tactile graphics that demand full immersion.

 Whether you’re in the mood for a sociable multi-player game or just want a single player game is going to make a difference to the game you choose.
-Some games, such as The Witness, Device 6, and The Room series can only be played as a single solitary player, but others give you the option of including others.
+Some games, such as The Room, can only be played as a single solitary player, but others give you the option of including others.
 For example, Threes is a single-player game, but you'll find yourself sucked into competing with friends and strangers for the highest scores.

 Whether you prefer puzzles or adventure games, have a few minutes or a long commute ahead of you, and whatever the price you’re willing to pay, there is a huge range of iPhone games waiting for you to discover them.
 Try one or a few of the best games that we’ve recommended, or explore the millions of options waiting for you in the Apple store.